WenyaCai/Projects/README.md

 # Projects
-This repo showcase projects I have done in the past
+This repo showcases projects I have done in the past